vic-ma/website/content/posts/2025-07-15-design-doc/index.md

 ```
 This let me dynamically change the font, without having to recompile each time.
 I created a document with all the [fonts that I tried](https://pad.gnome.org/s/6mTne5Ehs).

 Here's what *Source Code Pro*, a monospace font, looks like.
-It gives a more rigid look---especially for the word suggestion list, where all the letters now line up vertically.
+It gives a more rigid look---especially for the word suggestion list, where all the letters line up vertically.
 ![Monospace font](https://victorma.ca/posts/gsoc-5/monospace.png)

 And here's what *Annie Use Your Telescope*, a handwriting font, looks like.
-It gives a fun, charming look to the crossword grid, like it's been filled out by hand.
-It's a bit too unconventional to use as the default font, but it would definitely be cool to have as an option that the user can enable.
+It gives a fun, charming look to the crossword grid---like it's been filled out by hand.
+It's a bit too unconventional to use as the default font, but it would definitely be cool to add as an option that the user can enable.
 ![Handwriting font](https://victorma.ca/posts/gsoc-5/handwriting.png)

 ## Design doc

-My next task is to improve the word suggestion algorithm for the Crosswords Editor.
-And the first step for doing that is to create a design doc that explains my intended change.
-This is what I worked on last week.
-Here's a short snippet from [my doc](https://pad.gnome.org/s/OAL239g-o), which highlights the problem with our current word suggestion algorithm:
+My current task is to improve the word suggestion algorithm for the Crosswords Editor.
+Last week, I starting working on a [design doc](https://pad.gnome.org/s/OAL239g-o) that explains my intended change.
+Here's a short snippet from the doc, which highlights the problem with our current word suggestion algorithm:

 > Consider the following grid:
 > ```